miaozhng/FairDCL/README.md

 # FairDCL

 Fair dense representation in contrastive learning (FairDCL) is a fairness optimization approach build on MoCo-v2 contrastive learning framework.
+The core codes are building sensitive attribute embeddings and deriving discriminator loss.

 ###
 Train: